LABELED TUBULIN-ALEXA FLUOR® 488

 Source: Bovine Brain

-Labeled Tubulin-Alexa Fluor® 488 is generated by reacting Alexa Fluor® 488 NHS Ester (Thermo Fisher A20100) with Cycled Tubulin™ (Cat.
+Labeled Tubulin-Alexa Fluor® 488 is generated by reacting Alexa Fluor® 488 succinimidyl ester (Thermo Fisher A20100) with Cycled Tubulin™ (Cat.
 No. 032005), thereby covalently linking the dye to random tubulin surface lysines.
 Cycled Tubulin™ is >99% pure and polymerization competent.
 These properties are maintained during the labeling process by reacting Cycled Tubulin™ with the dye in its polymerized form and subjecting it to a final polymerization/depolymerization cycle.
-The final product displays maximum absorbance at 494 nm and a labeling stoichiometry ([dye]/[tubulin]) of 0.5-1.5 as determined by spectroscopic analysis (Figure 1).
+The final product displays maximum absorption at 280 nm and 494 nm and a labeling stoichiometry ([dye]/[tubulin]) of 0.5-2.0 as determined by spectroscopic analysis (Figure 1).
+Specific labeling stoichiometries are indicated on the product label.
+Labeled Tubulin-Alexa Fluor® 488 is commonly visualized with a FITC filter set with maximum excitation/emission wavelengths of 494/517 nm.
 The product is cryopreserved at 20 mg/ml in 50 mM K-Glutamate and 0.5 mM MgCl2 (pH=7.0).

 When supplemented with guanosine (GTP or GMPCPP) and warmed to 37°C, Labeled Tubulin-Alexa Fluor® 488 will polymerize into MTs when above its critical concentration.
 It is recommended to combine Labeled Tubulin-Alexa Fluor® 488 with unlabeled tubulin at a ratio of 1:9 to a total tubulin concentration of 2 mg/ml.
 Cycled Tubulin (Cat.
 No. 032005) is highly recommended as the unlabeled tubulin source in order to minimize tubulin heterogeneity, as labeled tubulin products are derived directly from Cycled Tubulin.